russellmatt66/imhd-CUDA/test/vtk/ics_test/README.md

 -- (b) Track memory usage with a tool to see what's going on in more depth

 (2) Write visualization code
+- `visualization/grid.cpp`
+-- Need to read grid data in, correctly interpreting the raw bytes in the `xyz_grid.dat` file as a set of points